Bucks County Domestic Violence Defense Attorneys

 Sometimes what seems like a simple argument can escalate to the point where unthinkable things are said to the ones we love.
 Other times the argument may escalate to the point where even those we love may perceive a threat to their health or safety.
 In other circumstances unintentional contact may be made that is interpreted as a physical attack.
 Finally, and unfortunately, sometimes when one party knows that a divorce is imminent, they may try to “trap” the other party in domestic violence allegations thereby gaining the advantage in custody or alimony negotiations.
 Regardless of the circumstances from which your domestic violence charges arose from, the experienced team at Young, Marr & Associates can protect your reputation and defend you from potentially life-altering serious criminal penalties.

 Police officers are instructed to construe the definition of domestic violence broadly when they investigate a complaint.
-Further, in New Jersey under some circumstances where the officer determines that an incident of domestic violence has occurred, they are compelled to make an arrest.
-Under both New Jersey and Pennsylvania law, for there to have been an incident of domestic violence, the violent act must have been against a household member.
-The definition of a household member is similar in Pennsylvania and New Jersey, with the general essence of the term meaning that it is someone you live with presently, someone you have lived with in the past, or someone that you have a child with, certain familial relationships, or a dating relationship with.
-Further both New Jersey and Pennsylvania, under their respective Prevention of Domestic Violence Acts, consider an act to be domestic violence if it is one of fourteen prohibited types of conduct not limited to:
+Under Pennsylvania law, for there to have been an incident of domestic violence, the violent act must have been against a household member.
+The definition of a household member in Pennsylvania is someone you live with presently, someone you have lived with in the past, or someone that you have a child with, certain familial relationships, or a dating relationship with.
+Further, Pennsylvania, under its Prevention of Domestic Violence Act, considers an act to be domestic violence if it is one of fourteen prohibited types of conduct not limited to:

 - Terrorist threats